 Suboptimal choices were not limited to tax filers who prepared their own tax returns.
 A possible indicator of the difficulty people face in understanding education-related tax preferences is how often the suboptimal choices we identified were found on tax returns prepared by paid tax preparers.
-We estimate that about 50 percent of the returns we found that appear to have failed to optimally reduce the tax filer's tax liability were prepared by paid tax preparers.
-Generalized to the population of tax returns we were able to review, returns prepared by paid tax preparers represent about 223,000 of the approximately 447,000 suboptimal choices we found.
-Our April 2006 study of paid tax preparers corroborated the problem of confusion over which of the tax preferences to claim.
-15 Of the 9 undercover investigation visits we made to paid preparers with a taxpayer with a dependent college student, 3 preparers did not claim the credit most advantageous to the taxpayer and thereby cost these taxpayers hundreds of dollars in refunds.
-In our investigative scenario, the expenses and the year in school made the Hope education credit far more advantageous to the taxpaver than either the tuition and fees deduction or the Lifetime Learning credit.
+We estimate that 50 percent of the returns we found that appear to have failed to optimally reduce the tax filer's tax liability were prepared by paid tax preparers.
+Generalized to the population of tax returns we were able to review, returns prepared by paid tax preparers represent about 301,000 of the approximately 601,000 suboptimal choices we found.
+Our April 2006 study of paid tax preparers corroborates the problem of confusion over which of the tax preferences to claim.
+16 Of the nine undercover investigation visits we made to paid preparers with a taxpayer with a dependent college student, three preparers did not claim the credit most advantageous to the taxpaver and thereby cost these taxpayers hundreds of dollars in refunds.
+In our investigative scenario, the expenses and the year in school made the Hope education credit far more advantageous to the taxpayer than either the tuition and fees deduction or the Lifetime Learning credit.

-The Suboptimal Use of Postsecondary Tax Preferences May Result from Their Complexity The apparently suboptimal use of postsecondary tax preferences may arise, in part, because of the complexity of using these provisions.
+The Suboptimal Use of Postsecondary Tax Preferences May Result from Their Complexity

+The apparently suboptimal use of postsecondary tax preferences may arise, in part, because of the complexity of using these provisions.
 Tax policy analysts have frequently identified postsecondary tax preferences as a set of tax provisions that demand a particularly large investment of knowledge and skill on the part of students and families or expert assistance purchased by those with the means to do so.
 They suggest that this complexity arises from multiple postsecondary tax preferences with similar purposes, from key definitions that vary across these provisions, and from rules that coordinate the use of multiple tax provisions.
-Twelve tax preferences are outlined in the IRS publication, Tax Benefits for Education, for use in preparing 2005 returns (the most recent publication available).
-The publication includes 4 different tax preferences for educational saving.
+Twelve tax preferences are outlined in IRS Publication 970, Tax Benefits for Education: For Use in Preparing 2007 Returns.
+The publication includes four different tax preferences for educational saving.
 Three of these preferences-Coverdell Education Savings Accounts, Qualified Tuition Programs, and U.S. education savings bonds-differ across more than a dozen dimensions, including the tax penalty that occurs when account balances are not used for qualified higher education expenses, who may be an eligible beneficiary, annual contribution limits, and other features.